Sign In

 Seagate Technology PLC

-Seagate Technology Holdings plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
-It provides mass capacity storage products, inc...
+Seagate Technology Holdings plc engages in the provision of data storage technology and infrastructure solutions in Singapore, the United States, the Netherlands, and internationally.
+The company o...

 Ticker